Concordium/concordium-rosetta/README.md

 9. The hash may be recomputed later (or before) with the `hash` endpoint, which is just a dry-run variant of `submit`.

+### Failure handling

+Rosetta doesn't check things like the sender of a transfer transaction having sufficient funds.
+Instead, the transaction will be sent successfully and applied in a failed state where only the fee is deducted.

+TODO...

 ## Resources